michela-meister/predicting-drug-response/README.md

 This repository accompanies the paper:
 > Michela Meister, Christopher Tosh, and Wesley Tansey.
-"Predicting Drug Response via Transfer Learning".
-(TODO: Add link-to-paper)
+[Predicting Drug Response via Transfer Learning.](./predicting-drug-response.pdf) 2023.

 ### Libraries
 We used